appserver-io/appserver/_docs/http-s-server.md

 ## Accesses

-You can easily allow or deny access on resources based on client's http request headers by setting up accesses within your server or virtual-host configuration.
+You can easily allow or deny access on resources based on client's HTTP request headers by setting up accesses within your server or virtual-host configuration.

 ```xml